bozensel/config_comparision/README.md

 # config_comparision
-how to compare configs between two config files.
+How to compare configs between two config files.

 Python difflib has been used for comparing purpose.